boggydigital/yet/README.md

 # yet
 yet is a minimalist YouTube video and channel downloader.
-Engineering design contraints lead to a simple application and code base. yet is built on top of `github.com/boggydigital/yt_urls`, similarly opinionated module, that provides low-level helpers to get and rationalize YouTube data.
+Engineering design constraints lead to a simple application and code base. yet is built on top of `github.com/boggydigital/yt_urls`, similarly opinionated module, that provides low-level helpers to get and work with YouTube data.

 ## Using yet